Tivva34/IMDO/README.md

 Updating the DOM dynamically
 Saving data in localStorage
 Building a multi-page frontend project
-Author

-Created by Tim Verlage as a school assignment.
+Author Tim Verlage as a school assignment.